 Four times harder than platinum and extremely hard, cobalt can withstand a lot of abuse.
 It’s also much less dense than platinum and hypoallergenic to boot, making it ideal for someone with sensitive skin and someone with an active lifestyle.
 Cobalt rings come in a rich black or a light-catching white.
 Ideal for physicians and athletes.

 Stronger than steel, exceptionally light, and amazingly hypoallergenic, titanium is a top choice for men’s wedding bands.
-It’s resistant to corrosion and doesn’t tarnish, and features an easy-to-polish gray-white color.
+It’s resistant to corrosion and doesn’t tarnish, and features an easy-to-polish grey-white colour.
 Titanium is so hypoallergenic that it’s prized for surgical implements and implants, offering a virtual guarantee the body won’t reject the metal.
 Good for chefs or surgeons.